ortiza5/modding-vivaldi/using-mods/inspect.md

    This changes the font color, but only temporary (until reload).
-6. Should you have the experiment for using CSS modifications enabled in `vivaldi://experiments/` (see [Installation][installation link]), you can both access and edit your modification files in the developer tools.
+6. Should you have the experiment for using CSS modifications enabled in `vivaldi://experiments/` (see [Installation][installation link]), you can both access and edit your modification files in the DevTools.
 Click on the “Sources” tab and in the sidebar expand `vivaldi-data` and then `css-mods`.
    Click on your mod file, the contents will be shown right next to it.
 Since we know how Vivaldi changes the color of the active tab, we can use the same